soarodrigo0/ebook2audiobook/README.md

   - **[--ebook]**: Path to your eBook file.
   - **[--voice]**: Voice cloning file path (optional).
-  - **[--language]**: Language code in ISO-639-3 (i.e.: ita for italian, eng for english, deu for german, etc...)
+  - **[--language]**: Language code in ISO-639-3 (i.e.: ita for italian, eng for english, deu for german...).
-      (Default language is eng, can be changed in ./lib/conf.py.
-The --language is optional for default language set in ./lib/conf.py).
+      Default language is eng and --language is optional for default language set in ./lib/conf.py.
       The ISO-639-1 2 letters codes are also supported.

 ###  Example of Custom Model Zip Upload